noah-kuhn/DebugDemo/README.md

 2) Then run `gdb debug` to execute debug in gdb

-3) To save you time from putting breakpoints on all of the files, run `source breakpoints.txt` to automatically load in several breakpoints
+3) To save you time from putting breakpoints on all of the functions, run `source breakpoints.txt` to automatically load in several breakpoints